scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 ## Using and interacting with the optimizer

 There are two compiler flags you should know about:
 - `-opt` enables local optimizations.
-While these do not break binary compatibility and can always be used, they typically do not improve performance on their own, such as:
+While these do not break binary compatibility and can always be used, they typically do not improve performance on their own.
   - Elimination of code that loads unused values
   - Rewriting of null and `isInstanceOf` checks whose result is known at compile-time
   - Elimination of value boxes like `java.lang.Integer` or `scala.runtime.DoubleRef` that are created within a method and don't escape it